pedugnat/cfm_data_challenge_ens/README.md

 Each of the six books is described as follows:

-* The `bid` column (respectively 'ask') represents the difference between the best bid (respectively best ask) and the aggregate mid-price, expressed in some fixed currency unit.
+* The `bid` column (resp. 'ask') represents the difference between the best bid (resp. best ask) and the aggregate mid-price, expressed in some fixed currency unit.

-* The `bid1` column (respectively 'ask1') represents the difference between the second best bid (respectively second best ask) and the aggregate mid-price, expressed in some fixed currency unit.
+* The `bid1` column (resp. 'ask1') represents the difference between the second best bid (resp. second best ask) and the aggregate mid-price.

-* The `bid_size` column (respectively 'ask_size') represents the total number of stocks available at the best bid (respectively best ask) divided by the aggregate volume.
+* The `bid_size` column (resp. 'ask_size') represents the total number of stocks available at the best bid (resp. best ask) divided by the aggregate volume.

-* The `bid_size1` column (respectively 'ask_size1') represents the total number of stocks available at the second best bid (respectively at the second best ask) divided by the aggregate volume.
+* The `bid_size1` column (resp. 'ask_size1') represents the total number of stocks available at the second best bid (resp. at the second best ask) divided by the aggregate volume.

 The 'ts_last_update' column corresponds to the timestamp, given as a number of microseconds since midnight (local time), of the last update of the book.